 - Education (i.e., tuition, fees, books, supplies, career training, certification courses. uniforms, college and graduate school assistance, etc.)

 Loan applicants must live in Northeast Ohio and have an income that enables them to repay the loan.
 The maximum loan amount is $10,000 (each guarantor is liable for the full amount of the loan.)
-One guarantor is required for loans up to $5,000.
-Two guarantors are required for loans over $5,000.
+One guarantor is required for loans from $1 to $5,000.
+Two guarantors are required for a loans over $5,000.
 The guarantors must also live in Northeast Ohio, have an income and good credit.
 A guarantor can only serve as such on one active loan at a time.

 The following materials must be provided to be considered for a loan: